“The Flip Kid”

 Combs' next race was just nine days away so he looked his car over and decided to straighten out the bent up Oldsmobile himself.
 Later, he would say that had been a mistake.
 He could have purchased a new car for less money than what it cost to get that wrecked one back in running order.

-On September 8, 1951, Combs did race in the 100-lap I.M.C.A. race on the half-mile dirt racetrack at the Dakota State Fair Speedway at Huron, South Dakota.
-He turned in a time of 42.74 in time trials qualifying him to start 14th in a field of 16 cars but it is unknown how he finished in this race that was won by Chris Skadal of Des Moines, Iowa.
+On September 8, 1951, Combs did compete in the 100-lap I.M.C.A. race on the half-mile dirt racetrack at the Dakota State Fair Speedway at Huron, South Dakota.
+He turned in a time of 42.74 in time trials qualifying him to start 14th in a field of 16 cars but it is unknown how he finished in this race that was won by Chris Skadal of Des Moines, Iowa who was driving a1950 Oldsmobile owned by Frank Luptow of Tampa, Florida.

 Combs’ next race was an I.M.C.A. sanctioned race for 150 laps around the half-mile dirt oval at the Kansas State Fairgrounds in Hutchinson on September 16, 1951.
 He time in at 39.52 which was fourth fastest of the seventeen qualifiers.
 Only fifteen cars started the feature event and Combs managed to finish in third place behind Eddie Anderson and Herschel Buchanan in front of 10,000 people.